 The following strategies are practical “quick fixes” that you can call upon to keep over-indulgent behavior at bay.

 Strategy Four: Don’t Get Too Hungry

 It is hard to make smart decisions when your tummy is growling like a put-upon reindeer and your blood sugar levels have crashed.
-No matter how busy your schedule is at this time of year, it is essential that you schedule time to eat a proper breakfast, lunch and dinner, and keep some healthy snacks on hand should you need to grab them.
+No matter how busy your schedule is at this time of year, it is essential that you make time to eat a proper breakfast, lunch, and dinner, and keep some healthy snacks on hand should you need to grab them.

 Strategy Five: Enjoy What You Love

 Here’s an unorthodox suggestion: if you really want something then you shouldn’t settle for a substitute.
 There’s no point in avoiding a slice of Christmas pudding if you end up eating half a box of low-fat cookies instead.
 Think about the foods that you are really interested in savoring at this time of year — those are the treats to serve yourself a portion of and truly enjoy it.
 And yes, a portion is what you put on a plate and sit down to eat…it’s risky business to go in for “just a bite”.

 Avoid foods that don’t make this list — candy canes and run-of-the-mill store-bought chocolates aren’t worth the splurge.